 Controls the direction of the airflow to the inside of the vehicle.

-- 诺 (Panel)-Distributes outside air through the instrument panel registers. - O (OFF)-Outside air is shut out and the fan will not operate. - (Floor)-Allows for maximum heating.
-Distributes outside air through the floor ducts.
+- 🔁 (Panel)-Distributes outside air through the instrument panel registers. - 7 (Panel and floor)-Distributes outside air through the instrument panel registers and the floor ducts. - O (OFF)-Outside air is shut out and the fan will not operate.